melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 the total contribution to the shelf rockfish complex north of \CapeM from 2011-2019 with a noticeable decline from 16% to 6% from 2016 to 2017.

 ## Foreign Fisheries

 *Sebastes* spp. are not in the Fisheries National Chart (FNC, database containing species status) maintained by the Mexican Government, i.e., they are not commercially harvested in the northwest Mexican Pacific Ocean (E.M.
-Boj&oacute;rquez, Centro de Investigaciones Biol&oacute;gicas del Noroeste, S.C., perconal communication).
+Boj&oacute;rquez, Centro de Investigaciones Biol&oacute;gicas del Noroeste, S.C., personal communication).
 Dr.
 Boj&oacute;rquez also reached out to colleagues at the [Fisheries National Institute](https://www.gob.mx/inapesca) who reported that rockfish are occasionally caught in the sport fishery in the Ensenada City.